monknomo/personal_website/content/pages/About.md

 Contact
 -----------

-You can contact Gunnar at his email, ggissel@alumni.cmu.edu or Twitter @monknomo.
+You can contact Gunnar at his email, gunnar@gunnargissel.com or [@monknomo on Twitter](https://twitter.com/monknomo).
 Please feel free to get in touch, don't be shy

 Work Projects
 ---------------------